irfnhm/irfnhm.github.io/tex.md

 # Experience
 **Software Engineer at Change.org Foundation, June 2019 - Present**

+**Software:**

-*    Responsible for creating Campaign and Fundraising tools.
+*   Responsible for creating Campaign and Fundraising systems.

-*    AWS administration.
+*   Integrated payment gateways, CRM automation.
+*   Integrated user tracking and analytics tools into the tools.
+*   Build APIs that are used by various services.

+**Infrastructure:**

+*   AWS: Set up EC2 and EB instances, set up Hosting Zones, load balancers and email deliverability.

 **Project Engineer – Software Development at Wipro, April 2017 – May 2019**